They say…

 König Ludwig Weissbier

-The connection between royalty and beer has perhaps never been so deep as in Bavaria, where secular, commercial brewing is a surprisingly recent invention.
+The connection between royalty and beer has perhaps never been so deep as in Bavaria, where secular, commercial is a surprisingly recent invention.
 For most of recorded history, brewing in the historic south German territory was carved up between the church and the crown.

 The Wittelsbacher dynasty, who ruled Bavaria over an astonishingly long period from 1180 to 1918, jealously guarded their grip on the local industry and especially their monopoly on wheat beer brewing, with taxes on beer making up a hefty slice of their wealth.
 It was a Wittelsbacher, Wilhelm IV, who passed the celebrated Reinheitsgebot (purity law), while another, Ludwig I, established the Oktoberfest, and in total the family has founded around 70 breweries.